Tuscany Chianti and Val D’Orcia by Motorhome

 A 20 minute cycle ride along a very busy main road, took us into the centre.
 Approaching under a large archway through the city wall, brought us into the busy narrow streets.

 We’d been told not to ride our bikes in the main square, the Piazza del Campo.
-Apparently, hefty fines are issued of 100 euro for those caught peddling the cobbles.
+It’s a good job we’d been warned – apparently hefty fines are issued of 100 euro each for those caught peddling the cobbles.

-Eager to park up the bikes to avoid any unwelcome fines, we found a bike stand and locked up the bikes.
+Eager to park up the bikes to avoid any of those unwelcome fines, we found ourselves a bike stand and locked up the bikes.
 We felt quite happy to just stroll the streets here in Siena.
-After so many museums, cathedrals and palaces on this tour, we felt we’d seen enough for a while!
+After so many museums, cathedrals and palaces on this tour, we we’d seen enough for a while!

 Siena is a popular tourist destination, so the crowds were in full flow.
 The Piazza del Campo, the main large square was built on an old Roman market place.
-From here, narrow streets veer off towards the Duomo and museums and the shopping areas.
+From here, narrow streets veer off towards the Duomo or cathedral and with it the museums and shopping areas.

 It’s a fairly large city but we felt it lacked the outstanding architecture of its other rivals here in Italy.
 Probably, it’s a more low key affair, certainly after a few hours, we felt ready to move on.